Tongdaeng: Life

-The king adopted Tongdaeng in 1998 from the litter of a stray dog that had been taken in by a medical center he had recently dedicated.
-She was nursed by Mae Mali, a former stray who was adopted by the king earlier.
-Her name means "copper" in Thai.
-A commemorative block of four postage stamps featuring Tongdaeng was issued by Thailand Post in 2006.
+The king adopted Tongdaeng in late 1998 from the litter of a stray dog that had been taken in by a medical center he had recently dedicated his name to.
+Tongdaeng was nursed by Mae Mali (lit.
+Mother Jasmine), a former stray who was adopted by the king before.

-Bhumibol called her "A common dog who is uncommon", and in 2002 wrote an affectionate biography of her titled "The Story of Tongdaeng (เรื่อง ทองแดง)".
-The book is commonly referred to as a parable on many social topics.
-For instance, the King wrote that "Tongdaeng is a respectful dog with proper manners; she is humble and knows protocol.
+King Bhumibol called her "a common dog who is uncommon", and in 2002 wrote an affectionate biography of her titled "The Story of Tongdaeng (เรื่อง ทองแดง)".
+The 84-page book, published in both Thai and English, quickly sold out of its first edition of 100,000 in Thailand.
+Since demand was so high, the book became an esteemed gift, and was reprinted many times.
+It is also commonly referred to as a parable on many social topics.

+In the book, the king wrote that "Tongdaeng is a respectful dog with proper manners; she is humble and knows protocol.
 She would always sit lower than the King; even when he pulls her up to embrace her, Tongdaeng would lower herself down on the floor, her ears in a respectful drooping position, as if she would say, 'I don't dare.'"

-All the names of the dogs owned by the King start with the word "Thong" (lit. gold).

-The 84-page book, published with both Thai and English text, quickly sold out of its first edition of 100,000 in Thailand.
-Since demand was so high, the book became an esteemed gift, and was reprinted many times.